Home 〉About Us 〉Diversity, Equity, and Inclusion

 From protecting San Francisco’s sanctuary city status to winning the fight for marriage equality to fighting to ensure worker, consumer and tenant rights, the Office has a long history of fighting for vulnerable communities and using litigation to protect and uplift all people.
 On the advice side, we work to promote racial equity when advising City departments, commissions, and elected officials, drafting legislation, and negotiating contracts and other transactions.

 The Office’s commitment to equity, inclusion, and belonging imbues our practices, procedures, and benefits.
 We survey employees on our work environment, policies, and programs, and welcome and consider all employee feedback and suggestions.
 Our training program provides opportunities to learn new skills and keep up to date on developments in an employee’s practice area, and includes training on implicit bias, eliminating microaggressions, and bystander intervention and programs for personal well-being and growth.
-Our pilot Telecommuting Policy allows eligible employees up to three days a week of remote work, to provide flexibility and work-life balance in support of employee wellbeing.
+Our pilot Telecommuting Policy allows eligible employees up to two days a week of remote work, to provide flexibility and work-life balance in support of employee wellbeing.
 And the City offers robust benefits, including comprehensive health benefits that provide mental health and Employee Assistance Program services, as well as paid parental leave after six months of employment.

 Racial Equity Task Force